ASSET CLASS OVERVIEW

 Search

-The Searcher spends 1-2 years identifying and diligencing a company to purchase at an attractive price.
+The searcher spends 1-2 years sourcing and diligencing a company to purchase at an attractive price.

 ~3-7 Years